datacables/specs.json/specs/README.md

 - A standard schema for mnoforms-json shall be made as per the json-schema standards
 - The Schema will adhere to JSON Schema version 2020-12!

+# To be looked into
+JSONSchema
+  "contentEncoding": "base64",
+  "contentMediaType": "image/png"